magit/magit/INSTALL.md

 `master` branch.
 If you generally want stable versions but the latest Magit use Marmalade and install Magit from Git.

-First tell `package.el` to use one of the package repository:
+First tell `package.el` to use one of the package repositories:

 ```lisp
 (add-to-list 'package-archives